ronnychevalier/cargo-multivers/README.md

 > you can just use [`-C target-cpu=native`][target-cpu] like this: `RUSTFLAGS=-Ctarget-cpu=native cargo build --release`.
 > You will save some CPU cycles :)

-## Supported Operating Systems

-This project is tested on Windows and Linux (due to the use of `memfd_create`, only Linux >= v3.17 is supported).

-## Supported Architectures

-In theory the following architectures are supported: x86, x86_64, arm, aarch64, riscv32, riscv64, powerpc, powerpc64, mips, and mips64.
-But only x86_64 is tested.

 ## Installation

 ```bash